 Our second photography trip in 2016 took place in September.
 We spent 15 days in Iceland.
 It’s still our favorite island, despite getting more and more crowded and more and more expensive.
 But as long as the Icelandic Highlands are still a solitary place, we still feel at home there.
 All you have to do is rent the right SUV to be able to cross some (deeper) river fords.
 And we definitely can’t get enough of those (out of this world!) colors at sunset or at night as soon as the aurora borealis starts to dance all across the sky.
 It’s true madness!

 By the end of October we revisited some of our favorite coastlines in Europe: Cantabria, Asturias and Galicia.
 But this time the weather we encountered there was rather “icelandic”.
 Cold and really nasty – so totally different than it was in October 2014!
-And even the Spanish people were surprised about the dense fog which covered the coast (for days!).
+And even the Spanish people were surprised about the dense fog which seemed to cover the whole coast forever (or at least for days…).
 But as the idiom goes, there is always light at the end of the tunnel.
-In our case this happened in the woods behind some lovely cascades we found, and where a light beam fell throuh an arch into a cave-like formation (see image above).
+In our case this happened in the woods behind some lovely cascades we found by chance, and where for a very short moment a light beam fell right throuh an arch into a cave-like formation (see image above).

 And now after all these introductory lines, we would like to show you

 all our other favorite images of 2016 in no particular order:

 (please click thumbnail for enlargement and a short description)

 These are our favorite images from 2016.
 If you are interested in additional information, you might want to read some of the following trip reports from last year (in English):

 - Best Places for Northern Lights Photography in Iceland

 - Oh my God(afoss) – What a sunset!